MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 ## Relationships

 # Customers Sections
-**Those include Profile and Entities.** The main goal behind those sections is to provide you with unique insights that were unlocked via the Data Manager sections.
-Here you can explore the customers and customer segments that are most meaningful to you.

 **After completing the Data Manager sections, you are ready to start benefiting from the various insights you have just unlocked on your customers.** The *Profile* and *Segmentation* Customers sections are used for this purpose as well as the *Homepage* section that will be covered later.

-But which of these three sections should you start with?
-Here are few suggestions:
+Which of these three sections should you start with?
+That depends on your goal:
--	You might want to first get a high-level view around the unique aspects of your customer base as a whole and the latest changes in those aspects.
+-	You might want to first **get a high-level view around the unique aspects of your customer base as a whole** and the latest changes in those aspects.
 Starting with the *Homepage* screen, and continuing with the *Segmentation* and *Profile* screens (in that order) will best serve that purpose.
--	On the other hand you might prefer to start with more targeted insights – insights around specific segments of your customer base.
-Starting with the *Segmentation* screen or the *Enriched Data* screen will be the best strategy here.
+-	On the other hand, you might prefer to **start with more targeted insights – insights around specific segments of your customer base.** Starting with the *Segmentation* screen or the *Enriched Data* screen will be the best strategy here.
+-	If you wish to **understand specific customers’ aspects and trends** you might want to start with the *Profile* screen.
--	Lastly, if you wish to understand specific customers’ aspects and trends OR you wish to analyze your top paying, engaged, or active customers, you might want to start with the *Profile* screen.
+- Lastly, if you wish to **analyze your top paying, engaged, or active customers** you shuld start with the *Profile* screen as well.

-This screen serves as the best source of insights around each and each of your customers.

 ## Profile
 This screen serves as the best source of insights around each and each of your customers.

-### Search and browse customer
-Once you've connected to a data source, AI for Customer Insights creates some customer profiles based on your industry type.
+- The top row lists some of your **Top Paying Customers**
+- The second row present some of your **Most Engaged Customers**.
+- The third row show some of Your Customers that have the **Most Active Cases**.
+- The last row includes some of your customers, without any specific criteria

+Each of your customers is represented by a **Customer Card** tile.
+This card includes:
+- The customer name
+- The Customer's city and gender
+- The Customer's contact detials including phone number and email address.
+Those are clickable and will take you to the chosen method of communication.
+- The Customer's Engagement Score:
+- The customer's Lifetime Spend (ML-driven insight): How much have the customer spent over the course of his/her engagement with the business?
+- The number of Active Cases and Active Segments for that customer (see Segmentation for explaination on Active Segments).

 > [!div class="mx-imgBorder"]
 > ![](media/customer-profiles75.png "Generated customer profiles")